dnvriend/reactive-programming/readme.md

 - [RabbitMQ Website](http://www.rabbitmq.com/)

+## ActiveMQ
+> Apache ActiveMQ is an open source message broker written in Java together with a full Java Message Service (JMS) client.
+It provides "Enterprise Features" which in this case means fostering the communication from more than one client or server.
+Supported clients include Java via JMS 1.1 as well as several other "cross language" clients.
+The communication is managed with features such as computer clustering and ability to use any database as a JMS persistence provider besides virtual memory, cache, and journal persistency. -- <quote>[Wikipedia](http://en.wikipedia.org/wiki/Apache_ActiveMQ)</quote>

+## RabbitMQ vs ActiveMQ
+>RabbitMQ is an AMQP broker, while ActiveMQ is a JMS one.
+I suggest you read the AMQP [Wikipedia](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) article to get an idea of the concepts used in AMQP, which are different than the ones you're familiar in JMS.
+One of the main difference is that in AMQP a producer sends to an exchange `without knowing the actual message distribution strategy` while in JMS the producer targets either a `queue` or a `topic` (thus being aware of the type of message routing in place).
+So it's hard to tell what's done better or worse, as the semantics are very different between JMS and AMQP. -- <quote>[Stackoverflow](http://stackoverflow.com/questions/7044157/switching-from-activemq-to-rabbitmq)</quote>

+> RabbitMQ's queues and exchanges are all configured via the AMQP protocol so a client library allows you to configure all your destinations and their behavior.
+ActiveMQ requires specific destination configuration because the JMS spec doesn't cover any of the administration side of things.
+Besides that, RabbitMQ's system configuration is Erlang-esque, while ActiveMQ is usually configured in XML.
+So you'll have to get used to the {tuple} and <> lovely syntax.
+RabbitMQ is usually installed with OS packages,  -- edit (or the `[library/rabbitmq](https://registry.hub.docker.com/u/library/rabbitmq/)` Docker image) -- while ActiveMQ distributions are archives you drop anywhere (or Maven deps you embed into something else). -- <quote>[Stackoverflow](http://stackoverflow.com/questions/7044157/switching-from-activemq-to-rabbitmq)</quote>

+## JMS
+> The Java Message Service (JMS) API is a Java Message Oriented Middleware (MOM) API for sending messages between two or more clients.
+JMS is a part of the Java Platform, Enterprise Edition, and is defined by a specification developed under the Java Community Process as JSR 914.
+It is a messaging standard that allows application components based on the Java Enterprise Edition (Java EE) to create, send, receive, and read messages.
+It allows the communication between different components of a distributed application to be loosely coupled, reliable, and asynchronous. -- <quote>[Wikipedia](http://en.wikipedia.org/wiki/Java_Message_Service)</quote>

 ## AMQP
 > The Advanced Message Queuing Protocol (AMQP) is an open standard application layer protocol for message-oriented middleware.
 The defining features of AMQP are message orientation, queuing, routing (including point-to-point and publish-and-subscribe), reliability and security.
 -- <quote>[Wikipedia](http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol)</quote>